 Hybrids are more sought after thanks to their reliability and reduced running costs, and courtesy of these perks, hybrid car owners tend to keep hold of their vehicles for the long term.
 As a result, you’ll find far fewer used hybrid vehicles on the market, which means hybrid sellers can demand a much higher price.

 The forthcoming 2030 ban on new petrol and diesel cars is another factor driving the price of second-hand hybrids through the roof.

 Whilst the sale of new petrol and diesel cars will be prohibited from 2030, new hybrids (including mild hybrids, full hybrids and plug-in hybrids) can be sold for five more years, giving those looking to invest in a hybrid more time to buy and those looking to sell a bigger opportunity to capitalise on their used hybrid vehicle.

 Is a hybrid vehicle right for me?

-If you do most of your driving around town however, a hybrid car could be the perfect purchase.
-By running your new hybrid at low speeds for short trips, you’ll be able to run on electricity only and enjoy free, completely fuel efficient travel.
-The increased reliability, fuel economy, efficiency and performance are other plus-points that will make your driving experience even more satisfying.
+If you do most of your driving around town, however, a hybrid car could be the perfect purchase.
+By running your new hybrid at low speeds for short trips, you’ll be able to run on electricity only and enjoy free, completely fuel-efficient travel.
+The increased reliability, fuel economy, efficiency and performance are other plus points that will make your driving experience even more satisfying.

 Investing in a hybrid car now will also safeguard you for the future.
 As we mentioned, you’ll have five extra years to upgrade your hybrid vehicle after the 2030 new petrol and diesel vehicle ban, and with more people wanting to purchase hybrids second-hand, you could even enjoy a more attractive resale value.
-It really is win-win!
+It really is a win-win!